 - Hold the filter up to a light source and check for light shining through the paper element.

 - Reuse the filter if you can see light pass through the paper.
 If you cannot, replace your filter with a new air filter.

 - Install the air filter and attach the cover.

 Clean a foam air filter

 - Determine whether you can reuse your filter before cleaning it.
 If your filter has dark spots or is dry and brittle, replace the filter with a new one.

 - If your filter is in good condition, proceed with washing it with mild dish soap and water to remove dirt from the filter.

 - Rinse the filter and lay it flat to dry.
 Placing it outdoors in the sun will speed up the process.

-- Once the filter is dry or if you are using a new foam filter, add a foam filter oil to lightly saturate the filter.
+- Once the filter is dry or if you are using a new foam filter, add clean engine oil to lightly saturate the filter.
 You don’t want it dripping with oil.